linkmalloc/proudbisayabai.ph/_posts/2021-05-16-therrish-beach-resort-maravilla.md

 ![](/images/posts/therrish_beach_resort_maravilla/6.jpg)

-The resort cottages are in native styles and are made from antique bayong and tugas woods with common cr and shower shared outside.
+The resort cottages are in native styles and are made from antique bayong and tugas woods with common cr and shower.
 They also have middle-class rooms with reasonable prices that have cr and shower inside.
-Parking is not problem for they have a big parking area for their guest.
+Parking is not a problem for they have a big parking area for their guest.
 You can check the rates when you scroll down below.

 ![](/images/posts/therrish_beach_resort_maravilla/20.jpg)